uriegel/webview-app/README_CRATE.md

 Sample webview_app:
 ![Sample WebView app](readme/sampleapp.png)

+## Version >= 1.0.0
-webview_app >= version 1.0.0 is completely redesigned and it doesn't include a warp server anymore.
+webview_app >= version 1.0.0 is completely redesigned and more light weight, it doesn't include a warp server anymore and doesn't need the tokio runtime either.

+If you want to update from older version, you have to migrate, please look at this documentation or this [tutorial](https://uriegel.github.io/webview-app/doc/tutorial/).

+If you don't want to migrate, you have to stick to the old version 0.5.1.
+Here is the [crate documentation for Version 0.5.1](https://docs.rs/webview_app/0.5.1/webview_app/).

 ## Features <a name="features"></a>